phalcon-orphanage/docs/en/reference/xampp.rst

 Installation on XAMPP
 =====================

 XAMPP_ is an easy to install Apache distribution containing MySQL, PHP and Perl.
 XAMPP is really very easy to install and to use - just download, extract and start.
 These are the detailed instructions to install Phalcon on XAMPP for Windows.
-If possible, We recommend you to use the latest XAMPP release.
+If possible, We recommend you to use the latest `XAMPP release <http://www.apachefriends.org/en/xampp-windows.html>`_.

 .. _XAMPP: http://www.apachefriends.org/en/xampp-windows.html

 Download the right Phalcon
 --------------------------
 XAMPP is always releasing 32 bits versions of Apache and PHP.
-From the download section, you should to download the x86 version of Phalcon for Windows.
+From the `download section <http://www.phalconphp.com/download>`_, you should to download the x86 version of Phalcon for Windows.

 After download the Phalcon library you will have a zip file like this: